Short-term health plans in Utah

 - Short-term plan duration in Utah can be up to 36 months if the policy is renewable (the initial term is limited to less than 12 months).

-- At least six insurers offer short-term plans in Utah.
+- At least six insurers offer short-term plans in Utah, but one has suspended sales as of April 2021 due to new proposed rules.

 - The Utah Insurance Department has published each insurer’s COVID coverage details.